johanahuertas/execai-capstone/README.md

 1. Intent detection and entity extraction
 2. Decision making through an orchestration layer
+3. Conflict checking or draft generation when needed
-3. Execution through the appropriate integration
+4. Execution through the appropriate provider integration
-4. Returning structured results to the user interface
+5. Returning structured results to the user interface

 ------------------------------------------------------------------------

 ## System Architecture

 The system is composed of a lightweight user interface and a backend service responsible for interpreting requests and coordinating actions.

 ![ExecAI Architecture](docs/execai_system_architecture.png)

 ### Frontend

 The frontend is implemented using Streamlit.
 It provides a conversational interface where users can submit requests and view results returned by the assistant.

-The interface also includes an optional debugging panel that exposes internal system reasoning such as detected intents and orchestration decisions.
+The interface also includes a debugging panel that can expose internal reasoning such as detected intents, extracted entities, and orchestration decisions.
+It stores conversation history and lightweight follow-up context in session state so the user can revise drafts with requests such as “make it shorter” or “more formal.”

 ### Backend

 The backend is implemented with FastAPI.
 It exposes API endpoints that receive user requests and coordinate assistant operations.

 The backend is responsible for: